 - Proof of re-registration in the country of arrival i.e. V5/Tax Book.
 Proof of removal MUST be confirmed before a VAT refund is issued.

 - Third party shipping/ transport documentation, specifically detailing the asset acquired (including registration numbers, serial numbers etc.) which proves removal from UK.

-- VAT refund form - fully completed, SIGNED and DATED.
+- VAT authorisation form – fully completed, SIGNED and DATED.

-- ID for individuals involved – to be supplied at time of payment.
+- ID for individuals involved – to be supplied at time of purchase & collection.

 Collection of Goods

 Once cleared funds have been received for all lots on an invoice, collection can be arranged.
 All items purchased must be collected within the time specified after the auction.
 Any items not collected within the period specified will attract a daily storage charge, per day, per item.

 Monday to Friday – 9am to 5pm